julien123123/pico-epaper/README.md

 There's also a significant memory overhead associated with the processing.
 Currently, I have no solution to this problem, except using EinkPIO whenever possible.

+#not in my version, but I'm not maintaining einkpio... so...
 ---

 ## Default pins